SACGF/cdot/README.md

 ## Philosophical differences from Universal Transcript Archive

-Seedot aims to be as simple as possible: convert existing Ensembl/RefSeq GTFs into JSON format
+cdot aims to be as simple as possible: convert existing Ensembl/RefSeq GTFs into JSON format

 Universal transcript archive is an excellent and ambitious project that: